-At St Philip's C of E Primary School we recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
-We endeavour to provide a safe and welcoming environment where children are respected valued, and they can recognise when they are at risk and how to access help when they need it.
+At Redgate Community Primary School, we recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
+We endeavour to provide a safe and welcoming environment where children are respected, valued, and they can recognise when they are at risk and how to access help when they need it.
 We are alert to the signs of abuse, neglect and exploitation and follow our procedures to ensure that children receive effective support, protection, and justice.
 The procedures contained in this policy apply to all staff, governors, volunteers, and contractors.

-Staff working with children at St Philip's C of E Primary School, will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+Staff working with children at Redgate Community Primary School, will maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff will always act in the best interests of the child, and if any member of our community has a safeguarding concern about any child or adult, they should act immediately.